frank-895/Wordy/README.docker.md

-# Docker Setup for WordAI
+# Docker Setup for Wordy

 This project includes a complete Docker setup with PostgreSQL, Django backend, and Vite frontend with HTTPS support using mkcert.